webplatform/docs-wpd/Infrastructure/architecture/Useful_commands/index.md

 {{:WPD:Infrastructure/architecture}}
 = Useful commands =

-A few salt commands listed by their use.
+A few "one off" commands using salt stack listed by their potential use.

-Most of the commands should be done through the salt states in ''/srv/salt'', but sometimes we have no choice but to act quickly.
+Maintenance should be done through the state system.
+But sometimes we still need "one off" commands on servers themselves and it would be creating cruft to have them in the state system.

 == Using salt from the ''salt master'' ==